 PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE# or CE#f pulse, whichever happens later.
+Addresses latch on the falling edge of the WE# or CE#f pulse, whichever happensheet4 BA = Address of the bank that is being switched to autoselect mode, is later.

 PD = Data to be programmed at location PA.
 Data latches on the rising edge of WE# or CE#f pulse, whichever happens first.